roy-tsai-tw/Advanced_SOC_Design/Lab2-2_Catapult_EdgeDetect/README.md

     * 4_questasim_sim_result
     * 5_tcl_file
   * FSIC
 * Note: Since we didn't have 1R1W ram IP from Xilinx, the FSIC simulation will always be wrong.
 Hence, we synthesized the hls design with dsign compiler library as 01_edge_detect and ran FSIC simulation for test.
 The files corresponding to design compiler are added on "_dc_lib," while the vivado one are added on "_vivado_lib" in Catapult directory.
+The screeshots of report in Catapult/3_synthesis_report are based on Vivado library.